AdobeDocs/campaign.en/help/v8/dev/architecture.md

 > Campaign v8 relies on a hybrid architecture.
 If you are transitioning from Campaign Classic v7, note that all deliveries go through the mid-sourcing server.
 > As a consequence, internal routing is **not possible** in Campaign v8, and the external account has been disabled accordingly.

-### Splitted delivery execution {#split}
+### Split delivery execution {#split}

-According to your Campaign v8 package, you are provisioned with a specific number of mid-sourcing instances in charge of executing messages.
+According to your Campaign v8 package, you are provisioned with a specific number of mid-sourcing instances in charge of executing deliveries.

 To ensure better performances, the Routing external account containing the configuration of channels is configured by default with the **Split** option activated.

 ![](assets/splitted-delivery.png)

-This option allows messages to be automatically splitted accross your mid-sourcing instances in order to be delivered faster to the recipients.
+This option allows deliveries to be automatically splitted accross your mid-sourcing instances in order to be delivered faster to the recipients.
 This operation is transparent when executing the delivery from the marketing instance: once the delivery has been sent, all the logs are consolidated together, before being sent back to the marketing instance into a single delivery object.

 As a Managed Cloud Services user, Adobe configure all your routing external accounts for your channels with the Split option enabled.
 It is highly recommended to keep this option activated to ensure better thoughputs.